kamilest/cst-ii-bioinformatics/Chapter 7/BA7D/BA7D.md

 **Given**: An integer `n` followed by a space-delimited `n * n` distance matrix.

-**Return**: An adjacency list for the ultrametric tree output by UPGMA.
+**Return**: An adjacency list for the ultrametric tree output by UPGMA (Unweighted Pair Group with Arithmetic Mean).
 Weights should be accurate to three decimal places.

 Note on formatting: The adjacency list must have consecutive integer node labels starting from `0`.
 The `n` leaves must be labeled `0, 1, ..., n-1` in order of their appearance in the distance matrix.
 Labels for internal nodes may be labeled in any order but must start from n and increase consecutively.